-The Deferred Compensation Plan is administered by Prudential Retirement.
-Prudential offers 24-hour, 7-day-per-week telephone service and on-line services where you can obtain your account information and conduct account transactions.
-Customer Service Representatives are available from 5:00 a.m. to 6:00 p.m.
-Pacific Time, Monday thru Friday with the exception of New York Stock Exchange (NYSE) designated holidays.
+The City of Seattle Voluntary Deferred Compensation Plan and Trust (“Plan”) is administered by Prudential Retirement.
+Prudential offers 24-hour, 7-days-per-week telephone and online services where you can obtain your account information and conduct account transactions.
+Customer Service Representatives are available Pacific Time from 5:00 a.m. to 6:00 p.m.
+Monday thru Friday, except for holidays observed by the U.S. Stock Exchange.

 Email to Deferred Compensation City Staff

 Notice of Blackout Period and Investment Change

 Plan Transition Workshops